 What kind of whales will I see on your trip?

 Humpback Whales from Alaska.
-On our trips we often encounter dolphins and different kinds of whales but we guarantee Humpback Whales.
+On our trips occasionally we encounter dolphins.

 Why do the whales come to Hawaii?